bertbalcaen/esdi-webdesign-course/04_forms.md

 - Same as a normal text field, but the characters are masked as circles.
 - You should use this for all passwords.
+- This only protection you get is that people can't read the password when they look at the screen.
+It doesn't the field safer in other ways.

 ## An email field